opeleg24/NBA-Web-Site-Client/README.md

 •	Players Individual Stats

 # Built With
-Web client languages used in the project :
+Web client languages used in the project:

 • HTML5